Fraser-Parker Foundation

 Funding Priorities

-The Fraser-Parker Foundation does not operate formal grant programs with defined application cycles.
-Instead, grants are awarded at the discretion of the board of trustees to preselected organizations.
+The Fraser-Parker Foundation does not operate formal grant programmes with defined application cycles.
+Instead, grants are awarded at the discretion of the board of trustees to preselected organisations.

 Grant Size Range: